 |5.
 Marine coasts||coastal||118|

-It goes without saying that wetlands play a vital role in maintaining the appropriate environmental balance.
-They act as sponges during rainfall and absorb water.
-Mangrove forests protect the shore from waves, tsunamis and help mitigate the effects of climate change.
+It goes without saying that wetlands play a vital role in maintaining environmental balance.
+They act as sponges during heavy rainfall, absorbing excess water and also trap pollutants in their sediment.
+Moreover, this process protects ecosystems that are upstream such as coral reefs and allow them to grow properly.
+Mangrove forests protect the shore from violent waves, tsunamis, help to stabilize the shoreline sediment, act as carbon sinks and help mitigate the effects of climate change.

-In September 2001, Mauritius adopted the Convention on Wetlands to protect and conserve the local marshes and to use them wisely is a sustainable way.
-Also called the Ramsar Convention (after the city in Iran in which it was first adopted), three sites of international importance covering an area of 401 ha were nominated:
+In September 2001, Mauritius adopted the Convention on Wetlands to protect and conserve the local marshes and to use them wisely is a sustainable way .
+Also called the Ramsar Convention (after the city in Iran in which it was first adopted), three sites of international importance covering an area of 401 ha were nominated in Mauritius namely the Rivulet Terre Rouge Estuary Bird Sanctuary, the Blue Bay Marine Park and the Pointe D’Esny Wetland.